 Indexing packages published as artifacts

-to index packages published by selected build configurations only, add the NuGet packages indexer build feature to these build configurations
+To index packages published by the selected build configurations only, add the NuGet packages indexer build feature to these build configurations.

 Using NuGet push command